Why Every ESG Roadmap Should Start with a Gap Assessment

 The ESG Gap Assessment Framework: What to Analyze

-Based on the IWA 48:2024 standard, the ESG Gap Assessment Framework covers seven core areas.
+Based on the IWA 44:2024 standard, the ESG gap assessment framework covers seven core areas.
 Here's a breakdown of each:

 ESG Governance & Strategy

-Are ESG roles and responsibilities defined across the organization?
+Are ESG risks and responsibilities defined across the organization?
 Does the board actively oversee sustainability risks?
 Are ESG metrics embedded in executive KPIs?

 Materiality & Stakeholder Relevance